ComputeCanada/dhsi-coding-fundamentals-2018/README.md

 - 4.1 [**Integrated Development Environments** or IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment)

   In addition to using (a) a text editor and the command line, or (b) Jupyter Notebooks, to write and execute scripts, you can also use an IDE.
-We'll provide an overview of one IDE, [PyCharm](https://www.jetbrains.com/pycharm/), so you have an idea of the PROs and CONs of each method, then you can choose which option you'd like to use for your project.
-Just like text editors, there are a lot of IDEs you can choose from, a list of some are compared here -> https://en.wikipedia.org/wiki/Comparison_of_integrated_development_environments.
+We'll provide an overview of one IDE, either [PyCharm](https://www.jetbrains.com/pycharm/) or [Spyder](https://pythonhosted.org/spyder/), so you have an idea of the PROs and CONs of each method, then you can choose which option you'd like to use for your project.
+Just like text editors, there are a lot of IDEs you can choose from, a list of some are compared here -> [https://en.wikipedia.org/wiki/Comparison_of_integrated_development_environments]()

 - 4.2 **Describing Your Individual Project**